trusktr/dotfiles/README.md

 Notes

 - The `configs/com.googlecode.iterm2.plist` file is saved from iTerm, not edited manually.
+This is also manually imported into iterm2.